 - Dewormers and other medications.
 All medications will have temperature guidelines on the packaging.
 This will guide you.
 I’ll also tell you that I have never seen a dewormer or medication with a note that says “store between temperatures of colder than Santa’s house and hotter than heck”.
 And, since that is what trailer tack rooms are like, take that stuff out unless you are traveling!

 Your meds will have an expiration date, as well as a safe temperature range for storage.

 - Manure and urine.
-Of course you don’t want to turn your trailer into a compost bin!
-You also don’t want to turn your trailer into a hole riddled and dangerous container.
+Of course, you don’t want to turn your trailer into a compost bin!
+You also don’t want to turn your trailer into a hole-riddled and dangerous container.
 Urine and manure should be removed immediately after you unload and get settled.
-If you horse urinates in the trailer, remove the shavings and pull the mats to clean.
+If your horse urinates in the trailer, remove the shavings and pull the mats to clean.
 It sucks to do this job, but it sucks more to have the urine eat a hole in the trailer floor.